 5. When you’re not perfecting the art of product management, what is your ideal day away from the office?

 It’s winter now, so when the sun is shining, I’m cross-country skiing in the Jizerské Mountains.
 In summer I like to bike ride or go hiking and autumn and spring are all about floorball.

 If you’d like to read more about how Shape Up influenced Salsita’s UX team, I recommend, Shape Up: Practical Lessons from the First Cycle, by Jan.

-And, to get an in-depth look at how Salsita conducts UX workshops, check out Jan’s The First Critical Step of App Project Success.
+And, to get an in-depth look at how Salsita conducts UX workshops, check out, The First Critical Step of App Project Success, also written by Jan.